r00t-3xp10it/venom/README.md

 ## HOW DO I DELIVER MY PAYLOADS TO TARGET HOST ?
-    venom 1.0.11 (malicious_server) was build to take advantage of apache2 webserver to deliver payloads (LAN) using a fake webpage writen in html that takes advantage of <iframe> <meta-http-equiv> or "<form>" tags to be hable to trigger payload downloads, the user just needs to send the link provided to target host.
+    venom 1.0.11 (malicious_server) was build to take advantage of apache2 webserver to deliver payloads (LAN) using a fake webpage writen in html that takes advantage of <iframe> <meta-http-equiv> or <form> tags to be hable to trigger payload downloads, the user just needs to send the link provided to target host.

-    "Apache2 (malicious url) will copy all files needed to your webroot"
+    "Apache2 (malicious url) will copy all files needed to your webroot, and starts apache for you."

 ![venom shellcode v1.0.16](http://i.cubeupload.com/nvmSq3.png)